 Salad Station – A live action station where they serve up made-to-order salads with a variety of ingredients and toppings (including meats).
 After hours, when the manned-salad making station is closed, you can still select from many of the pre-made salads.

-Pizza Station – This live-action station serves up New York style pizza in 11 inch-diameter pies.
+Pizza & Pasta Station – This live-action station serves up New York style pizza in 11 inch-diameter pies.
 You choose from one of seven different types of pizza, then they cook it for you there on the spot.

 Noodle Bar – Here you’ll find wok-tossed noodles and three different types of friend rice.
 Menu items include a selection of ramen noodles, miso soup, wonton soup, and roast duck noodle soup.

-Coffee/Bakery/Dessert Station – The 30 plus bakery items here include cinnamon rolls, blueberry muffins, and sweeter treats, such as chocolate chip cookies, cream puffs, a black forest cupcake and tiramisu.
+Coffee & Bakery – The 30 plus bakery items here include cinnamon rolls, blueberry muffins, and sweeter treats, such as chocolate chip cookies, cream puffs, a black forest cupcake and tiramisu.

 It’s here where you can also get your morning cup of coffee to go.
 They boast of 25 different Lavazza (an Italian import) coffee drinks.